yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 // Creates a Texture2D thumbnail from a video file and returns it.
 Returns null, if something goes wrong
 // maxSize: determines the maximum size of the returned Texture2D in pixels.
 Larger thumbnails will be down-scaled.
 If untouched, its value will be set to SystemInfo.maxTextureSize.
 It is recommended to set a proper maxSize for better performance
 // captureTimeInSeconds: determines the frame of the video that the thumbnail is captured from.
 If untouched, OS will decide this value
-Texture2D NativeGallery.GetVideoThumbnail( string videoPath, int maxSize = -1, double captureTimeInSeconds = -1.0 );
+// markTextureNonReadable: see LoadImageAtPath Texture2D NativeGallery.GetVideoThumbnail( string videoPath, int maxSize = -1, double captureTimeInSeconds = -1.0, bool markTextureNonReadable = true );

 // Returns an ImageProperties instance that holds the width, height and mime type information of an image file without creating a Texture2D object.
 Mime type will be null, if it can't be determined
 NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath );